Skip to main content

 Webhooks

-Truedy can send HTTP callbacks to your server when certain events occur (e.g. call completed, batch call status).
+Truedy can send HTTP callbacks to your server when certain events occur (e.g. call completed, campaign status).

 Overview

-• Truedy sends POST requests to that URL with a JSON body and signature headers.
+• Truedy sends POST requests to your URL with a JSON body and signature headers.

-• You should respond with 2xx quickly; process asynchronously if needed.
+• Respond with 2xx quickly; process the payload asynchronously if needed.

 Payload format